Clan Rising

 What does the surname Thatcher mean?

 Occupational surname from Middle English thacker, a roof-thatcher: the tradesman who layered reed, straw or heather over laths so a cottage could weather the rain.
-Every parish with barley fields and river reeds needed one; the name belongs to the same world as Miller, Smith and Wright — skill measured in dry hearths, not titles.
+Every parish with barley fields and river reeds needed one; the name belongs to the same world as Miller, Smith and Wright, skill measured in dry hearths, not titles.
+Before it rang through Westminster corridors, Thatcher was the sound of someone at work on a ladder.

 Where does the Thatcher family come from?